gl-inet/docs4.x/docs/tutorials/how_to_set_up_esim.md

 - **X750V1※/X750V2※**: Please upgrade to [firmware](https://dl.gl-inet.com/router/x750/?type=beta){target="_blank"} that supports eSIM.
 - **X300B**: Please upgrade to [firmware](https://dl.gl-inet.com/router/x300b/?type=beta){target="_blank"} that supports eSIM.

-*※<i>※These products do not support eSIM with Quectel EP06-A modules due to the Qualcomm software lacking support for specific AT commands.
+*<i>※These products do not support eSIM with Quectel EP06-A modules due to the Qualcomm software lacking support for specific AT commands.
 For EP06-E, please refer to this [LINK](https://forum.gl-inet.com/t/48907){target="_blank"} to upgrade to the latest software for eSIM functionality.</i>*

 ![local upgrade](https://static.gl-inet.com/docs/router/en/4/tutorials/how_to_set_up_the_esim/local-upgrade.png){class="glboxshadow"}